peaBerberian/RxPaired/README.md

 RxPaired was first and foremost created to improve debugging and manual testing sessions on resource-constrained devices using the RxPlayer.

-It aims to redirect logs received on the tested device to a web page (generally seen on another device) while using the minimum resources possible on the tested device.
+It aims to redirect logs received on the tested device to a web page (generally loaded on another device) while using the minimum possible resources on the tested device.

-This web page also automatically exploits those logs to produce helpful graphs and metrics about what's actually happening that might even not be visible on screen: how much data is buffered, of what audio and video quality etc.
+This web page also automatically exploits those logs to produce helpful graphs and metrics about what's currently happening with the player: how much data is buffered, of what audio and video quality etc.

-It also allows to emit instructions from the webpage to the device.
+You can also emit instructions JavaScript instructions from the webpage to the device, as well as get responses back.

-However, this tool was also written with modularity in mind.
+Yet, this tool was also written with modularity in mind.
 It should thus be very easy to remove the RxPlayer "modules" from the web inspector of RxPaired, and replace them by another logic, even for other usages than for media streaming.

 <a class="anchor" href="#how-it-works"></a>
-## How it works?
+## How does it work?

 RxPaired comes in three parts:

   1. The inspector web application, found in the `./inspector` directory.

-     This is the page that will be used to inspect what's going on on the device remotely from any browser.
+     This is the page that will be used to inspect what's going on on the device remotely from a browser.
      This page can also send instructions directly to the device (only through the page's console for now, as the user interface for this is not yet developped).

-     Under the hood, this inspector relies on a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connection with RxPaired's server to receive the device's source information (logs, requests etc.) and it contains some logic to construct graphical "modules" based on those logs: charts, curated information about playback etc.
+     Under the hood, this inspector relies on a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connection with the  RxPaired's server to receive the device's source information (logs, requests etc.) and it contains some logic to construct graphical "modules" based on those logs: charts, curated information about playback etc.

-     Note that multiple inspector pages can be created at the same time for multiple devices and multiple inspector pages can also be linked if they want to the same device through a system of "tokens".
+     Note that multiple inspector pages can be created at the same time for multiple devices and multiple inspector pages can also be linked if they want to the same device.
+This is done through a system of "tokens", as explained in the inspector's main web page.

   2. A client-side script to deploy on the device, found in the `./client` directory.

      This script mostly [monkey-patches](https://en.wikipedia.org/wiki/Monkey_patch) console
-     and request-related functions so any interaction with those is communicated with RxPaired's server through a WebSocket connection.
+     and request-related functions so any interaction with those is communicated with the RxPaired's server through a WebSocket connection.

      This script is also able to execute commands sent from the Inspector web-application (which goes through the exact same WebSocket connection).